-Elevated levels of lead can cause serious health problems, especially for pregnant people and young children.
-To support the health of our community, we are committed to help limit exposure to lead in drinking water.
+Elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+To support the health of our community, we are committed to helping limit exposure to lead in drinking water.

 - Making our water less corrosive to lead and other metals found in home and building plumbing

 - Helping protect people’s health by further limiting exposure to lead in drinking water